angulardart/site-angulardart/src/angular/guide/template-syntax.md

 The `<html>`, `<body>`, and `<base>` elements have no useful role.
 Pretty much everything else can be used.

-You can extend the HTML vocabulary of your templates with components and directives that appear as new elements and attributes.
+You can extend the HTML vocabulary of templates with components and directives that appear as new elements and attributes.
 In the following sections, you'll learn how to get and set DOM (Document Object Model) values dynamically through data binding.

 Begin with the first form of data binding&mdash;interpolation&mdash;to see how much richer template HTML can be.